decretist/Dissertation/Chapter3/chapter3.markdown

 Paucapalea appears not to refer to Gratian by name anywhere in his *summa*.
 Furthermore, "*Sicut uetus testamentum* makes no reference to a named person in its Prologue when it discusses the purpose and method of the author of the *Concordia*."
-Noonan, “Gratian Slept Here”, 165.
+Noonan, “Gratian Slept Here,” 165.

 [9] See A. J. Minnis, *Medieval Theory of Authorship: Scholastic Literary Attitudes in the Later Middle Ages*, 2nd ed, Middle Ages Series